ContentGiraffe/Flight-SaveInstance/README.md

 # Flight-SaveInstance
-Full LuaU saveinstance function, as used in the exploit Flight.
+Full LuaU saveinstance function, as used in the cheat Flight.

+## Cheat Requirenments ##
+* writefile